Home : Linux Digital Fansubbing Guide

 -M 0

 This flag controls NTSC audio/video synchronization.
-Change this to -M 2 if you are not using inverse pulldown.
+Change this

 -o output

-Replace output with the desired filename for the encoded output video.
+with the desired filename for the encoded

 --a52_drc_off